SergioCoboLopez/BMS_approximator/bin/experiments/README.md

 This code creates and trains `NREP` (10, by default) neural networks using the Levenberg-Marquadt algorithm from the [pyrenn](https://pyrenn.readthedocs.io/en/latest/index.html) Python library.
 The network is trained with the observed data generated in the previous step.
-The user needs to pass four external arguments corresponding to the observed data: activation function, sigma (level of noise), realization (of noise), and step (resolution of the data).
-These arguments are used to select the proper input file.
+The user needs to pass five external arguments corresponding to the observed data:

-In addition, the user needs to input the parameters of the neural network architecture. (future versions of this repository aim at automatically setting the architecture from the observational data)
+ `function`: activation function
+ `sigma`: level of Gaussian noise
+ `step`: resolution
+ `network_layers`: network architecture to be passes with the following format `<ILS>_<NL>_<LS>_<OLS>`.
+Here,  `ILS` is the input layer size, NL the number of layers, LS the number of nodes per layer or layer size and `OLS` the output layer size.

+These arguments are used to select the proper input file to train the nn.
 The observed data is constrained to x=[-2,2], the training set is 3/4 of the total data, the validation is 1/8 of the total data, and the training takes 300 iterations.
 However, the user may change any of these parameters.
 The validation data are randomly sampled (from a uniform distribution) from the training set.
 After each iteration, the code calculates the validation and training errors with the Root Mean Squared Error (RMSE).
 The RMSE is calculated using the [scikit-learn](http://scikit-learn.org/stable/) Python library.
 The errors from all iterations are stored in a dictionary.
 After the training is finished, the code selects the weight distribution (the iteration) with the minimum validation error.
 This is done to prevent [overfitting](https://en.wikipedia.org/wiki/Overfitting) .